cnelson20/cx16os/docs/routines.md

 - .Y = (if .A != 0) process's priority, how much time it gets to run
 - r0.L = 1 if the process is the active process, 0 if not
 - r0.H = the process's ppid
+- r1.L = number of extmem banks the process is currently using

 Return values (if .A = 0):